K-bai/Minecraft-Ray-Collision-Detector/README.md

             * 'generic' folder is now named 'private'
             * 'generic/start' file is now located at the same level as init and is called 'ray_tick'
             * 'init' file is now located inside private folder 'private/init'
+        * Some new block tag entries are now optional.
+This makes it compatible all the way back to 1.16.2.
     * Fixes
         * Stairs missing the straight variant.
         * Bed not working
         * Turtle eggs where missing
+        * Duplicate entries of copper stairs/slab variants causing tags fail above 21w13a.
     * Know bugs
         * Pointed_dripstone offset not calculated well (so it's currently not calculated)